Cookies & Other Technologies

 Pixel tags (also known as GIFs, web beacons or web beacons) are in turn small code snippets or tiny embedded images on websites and e-mails that help us learn how you interact with our site and our e-mails.

 We use these technologies to do things like:

-- make the Platform faster or easier to use;
+- – make our Platform faster or easier to use;